hardware-fab/osiris/README.md

 - in `pex.sh`: the path pointing to SkyWater root, i.e., `sky130A`.
 - in `1_reroute_sch2lay.sh`: the path pointing to `SKY130_PDK`.

+Then you will need to compute the fingers permutations.
+To do so, refer to the `2_flow/0_alter/0_alter_nf.py` script.

 To experiment with Osiris, use the `osiris.py` file.

 To perform random exploration of circuit design space, set: